SUNY Downstate Medical Center

 - the Master of Public Health student will develop the competencies needed to identify, assess, and manage environmental and occupational health problems.

-- the Doctor of Public Health program has an epidemiological focus and prepares a practitioner to use epidemiological approaches for recognizing and assessing environmental and occupational hazards and for developing programs designed to reduce risk and prevent injury and disease.
+- the Doctor of Public Health program prepares a practitioner to use approaches for recognizing and assessing environmental and occupational hazards and for developing programs designed to reduce risk and prevent injury and disease.